BenoitCorsini/music-patterns/README.md

 ### Playing with the dataset

 If not interested in running the whole algorithm, the distance matrix and the images are already precomputed in `precomputed/`.
-Since the distance file was too big to be included, it got split into 9 files that you can find in `precomputed/dists/`.
+Since the distance file was too big to be included, it was split into 9 files that you can find in `precomputed/dists/`.
 To combine them back together, simply run
 ```sh
 python precomputed/process_dists.py
 ```